It’s getting difficult to tell a fad from a genuinely new development these days, but make no mistake: microlearning is here to stay.

-The fact that microlearning puts them in control while increasing their responsibility over their own training, along with the rapid learning capabilities it affords, can effectively change employees’ attitude and morale, which eventually fosters a positive workplace culture!
+The fact that microlearning puts them in control while increasing their responsibility for their own training, along with the rapid learning capabilities it affords, can effectively change employees’ attitude and morale, which eventually fosters a positive workplace culture!

 Moreover, updating the content is faster and more efficient with microlearning.

-Performance gaps are filled up faster, so that there are fewer lapses in achieving the goals and objectives of a team.
+Performance gaps are filled up faster so that there are fewer lapses in achieving the goals and objectives of a team.
 The motivation to learn and the faith in learning is restored, almost automatically.

 Shorter attention spans require shorter exposure to information, and this is what turns microlearning into an instant knowledge booster.